32nd Signal Battalion (United States): 1990 through 2001

 From September through December 1990, the battalion was re-organized as a Corps MSE Battalion, conducting a one hundred-percent swap-out of its equipment and re-activating D Company.
 D Company, known as the "Dragons" consisted of one Large Extension Node, sixteen Small Extension Nodes, and four remote access units.

 The 32nd Signal Battalion (MSE) consists of five companies, authorizing over 580 personnel.
 The radioteletype and cable installation ability of the battalion since been eliminated, but gained enormous capabilities with the Mobile Subscriber Equipment.
 The battalion's primary mission is to provide six MSE node centers for the Corps Area Support Network, one large extension node, and twenty-six small extension nodes to support V Corps and its subordinate units.

 In January 1992, the 32nd Signal Battalion moved back to Darmstadt, to Kelley Barracks Kaserne, where it continues to offer communications support for V Corps from the city where peacetime support began in 1955.

 On 22 March 1993, the 32nd Signal Battalion was presented the United States Army Superior Unit Award for meritorious achievement.

 In December 1995, elements of the 32nd Signal Battalion deployed to Taszar, Hungary, in support of Operation Joint Endeavor.
 This year-long deployment marked the beginning of the 32nd's role in peace keeping operations.

 In April 1999, the 32nd deployed over half of the Battalion to Tirana, Albania, to support Task Force Hawk, Operation Allied Force.
 Following the Allied victory, elements of the 32nd deployed into Kosovo as part of Task Force Falcon.
 More recently, 32nd Signal Battalion soldiers served with distinction in the Balkans, supporting the Kosovo TOA in June 2001.

-During the stint in Task Force Hawk, Soldiers from the 32nd Provided All Vital Communications for General Clark, and General Hendricks, that included Satellite transmissions, Internet Communications, as well as other multi-transmission systems communications, which included the implementation of the new Remote Access Unit, a giant cellphone that a soldier can use just as such.
-The 32nd was at the "heart of it all" when it came to giving the Army Operations as well as NATO Joint Commander, Gen. Clark, what they needed to perform all duties.

 Some soldiers were deployed outside the wire with both the 82nd Airborne Infantry in support of infantry and MLRS, Multiple Launch Rocket Systems, in the valleys near the border of Kosovo and Albania.

-First Sergeant (now retired) Lockett of D-Company was one of the first to arrive at Operation Task Force Hawk, with the Commanding Officer Captain Wong also of D-Company.
+First Sergeant (now retired) Lockett of D-Company was one of the first to arrive at Operation Task Force Hawk, with the commanding officer Captain Wong also of D-Company.
 Soldiers from the 32nd were tasked to perform duties of implementing a communications infrastructure to support V-Corps, as well as the "heart of operations in Kosovo".
 The men and women of the 32nd did this without flaw, and with exceptional speed and accuracy, and provided the vital communications methods without fail every time.